 Striving for better efficiency and a lower environmental impact is a huge part of what this utility does every single day.
 Smarter thinking and better planning are what have made it possible for them to reliably bring power to the Texas State Fair without neglecting the homes of the electricity customers who attend it.

 Here are some ways Oncor is working to be a better Texas electricity utility:

 - Installation of Advanced Metering Systems.
-Oncor customers are able to get real-time data on their energy usage, which is a great first step toward making big changes.
+Oncor customers are able to get real-time data on their energy usage.
+This is a great first step toward making big changes.
 With tools like Advanced Metering Systems, customers can easily see how much energy they consume.
-Electricity customers can experiment and alter their power usage and create an instant impact on their electric bill with this information.
+Electricity customers can alter their power usage and create an instant impact on their electric bill with this information.

 - Wildlife rehabilitation.
 Birds can be a huge burden for electricity utilities, but this utility has a solution.
 Instead of destroying nesting birds when they find them in or near equipment, they’ve partnered with Rogers Wildlife Rehabilitation Center.
 Now they can safely remove, rehabilitate and relocate nesting birds and chicks.
 Since this partnership began, this utility has saved hundreds of at-risk eggs and chicks.

 - Energy efficiency education.
 With its “Take a Load Off, Texas” program, Oncor is working diligently to help educate its electricity customers about ways to increase their energy efficiency.
 Not only does the program provide ample amounts of online education, but customers can also arrange for testing of the real efficiency of their homes.
 This includes measuring the amount of insulation in attics, verifying that air ducts are properly sealed and that weather-stripping is intact.

 Oncor is a Texas electricity utility with a forward-looking plan for its customers.
 The Texas company also offers support and incentives for solar panel systems and other types of green energy if that’s in your future.